Degree in Medicine

 In the Medicine Degree, external internships are included in the Curriculum as clinical internships, which are included and integrated into the mandatory credits for the final academic year's rotating course.
 The course is entirely devoted to clinical internships.

-Clinical practices are conducted at the Canary Islands University Hospital Complex, Nuestra Señora de la Candelaria University Hospital Complex, and at the Primary Care Centers of the Canary Islands Health Service (SCS) that have been approved for teaching purposes, within the framework of the Canary Islands Public Universities–SCS agreement and the University of La Laguna–SCS agreement for the teaching use of public hospitals and healthcare entities.
+Clinical practice takes place at the University Hospital Complex of the Canary Islands; the University Hospital Complex Nuestra Señora de la Candelaria and at the Primary Care Centers of the Canary Islands Health Service (SCS) that are contracted for teaching, within the framework of the agreement between the Public Universities of the Canary Islands and the SCS agreement between the University of La Laguna and the SCS for the teaching use of public hospitals and health entities.

 General requirements for completing Rotational Subjects